bateman/corsaronero-cp-provider/README.md

 mv __WHEREVER__/bs4 .

 # Shut down CouchPotatoServer, either by opening it up in a browser
-# and going to "settings" -> "shutdown", or by terminating the process
+# and going to "Settings" -> "Shutdown", or by terminating the process

 # Open your CouchPotatoServer folder and traverse into the torrent providers folder
 cd ~/CouchPotatoServer # or wherever you have it stored